Swirrl/grafter-docs/_about/004_grafter_faq.md

 We love OpenRefine and spent a long time assessing it as an alternative to Grafter.
-Indeed OpenRefine with the RDF plugin is superficially very close to our vision of end user data transformation tooling.
+Indeed OpenRefine with the RDF plugin is superficially very close to our vision of an end user data transformation tooling.

 Unfortunately though, Open Refine was built primarily to be a desktop tool for data cleaning, and although people have tried it is not really